gcmorin/COMP3010/Big-Step Semantics/README.txt

 Took me many attempts to get this working.
-At first I tried passing integers but came to the realization that passing it as a string and then casting it to an int when needed would be best.
-Since it needs to return a string this is the best way.

-For the exception I'm not sure if you wanted an actual exception so it exits after receiving an invalid expression or if you wanted it to return "Eval_Error", if you just wanted it to return the string it would be an easy change.
+Finally got it working with the function eval returning a type exp.

+You can use the function print_eval to print out the tests.
+This function calls function string_of_exp with function eval as a parameter to print out the expression.
+For example with test 1 the code is print_eval(True);;

+The code passes all 20 Tests in order.